XulbuX/PythonLibraryXulbuX/documentation/xx_cmd.md

 - <code>end: *str*</code> the string to print after the log message (*default* `\n`)
 - <code>title_bg_color: *hexa*|*rgba*</code> the background color of the title
 - <code>default_color: *hexa*|*rgba*</code> the default color of the log message The log message supports special formatting codes.
-For more detailed information about formatting codes, see the [`xx_format_codes` documentation](xx_format_codes.md).
+For more detailed information about formatting codes, see the [`xx_format_codes` documentation](https://github.com/XulbuX-dev/PythonLibraryXulbuX/wiki/xx_format_codes).

 <br>

 ### `Cmd.debug()`, `Cmd.info()`, `Cmd.done()`, `Cmd.warn()`, `Cmd.fail()`, `Cmd.exit()`

-These functions are all presets for the [`Cmd.log()`](#cmd-log) function, with the options to pause at the message and exit the program after the message was printed.
-That means, they have the same params as the `Cmd.log()` function, with the two additional ones.<br>
+These methods are all presets for the [`Cmd.log()`](#cmd-log) method, with the options to pause at the message and exit the program after the message was printed.
+That means, they have the same params as the `Cmd.log()` method, with the two additional ones.<br>
 **Additional Params:**
 - <code>pause: *bool*</code> whether to pause the program at the message or not (*different default depending on the log preset*)
 - <code>exit: *bool*</code> whether to exit the program after the message was printed (*and the program was unpaused if* `pause` *is true*) or not (*different default depending on the log preset*)